hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Where clusters of SVs exist which are closer together than our read depth ratio window resolution of 1,000 bases, the segments in between will not have any copy number information associated with them.
 We use the ploidies of the structural variants to resolve this.

-The outermost segment of any SV cluster will be associated with a structural variant whose ploidy can be determined from the adjacent copy number region and the VAF of the SV.
-Note that if we are inferring from a lower copy number region into a higher one and the VAF is > 0.75 then we use the read depth rather than the VAF to infer a ploidy.
+The outermost segment of any SV cluster will be associated with a structural variant whose junction copy number can be determined from the adjacent copy number region and the VAF of the SV.
+Note that if we are inferring from a lower copy number region into a higher one and the VAF is > 0.75 then we use the read depth rather than the VAF to infer a junction copy number.
 We use the average copy number and read depth of the sample to do this.

-Given a SV ploidy, we use orientation of the structural variant to calculate the change in copy number across the SV and hence the copy number of the outermost unknown segment.
+Given a SV junction copy number, we use orientation of the structural variant to calculate the change in copy number across the SV and hence the copy number of the outermost unknown segment.
 We repeat this process iteratively and infer the copy number of all regions within a cluster.

 When the entire short arm of a chromosome is lacking copy number information (generally on chromosome 13,14,15,21, or 22), the copy number of the long arm is extended to the short arm.

-### 6. Allele specific ploidy inferring
+### 6. Allele specific copy number inferring

 Once copy number region smoothing and inference is complete, it is possible there will be regions without BAF points which will result in a unknown allele specific ploidies, since BAF coverage of the genome is limited and many copy number regions can be very small.

 For these regions, we infer a BAF and allele specific ploidies of one or more consecutive regions with unknown BAF by first examining neighbouring regions with known allele specific ploidies and inferring based on the observed copy number changes to the unknown regions.
-Where possible, we assume that only one allele changes ploidy in a set of consecutive regions of unknown allele specific ploidy.
+Where possible, we assume that only one allele changes copy number in a set of consecutive regions of unknown allele specific copy number.
 The other allele is held constant.

-Which allele ploidy to hold remain constant from the neighbouring region depends on a number of rules including on whether the allele specific ploidy is known on both sides of the unknown region or only one one side.
+Which allele copy number to hold remain constant from the neighbouring region depends on a number of rules including on whether the allele specific copy number is known on both sides of the unknown region or only one one side.

 If only one side of the unknown region is available then we determine which of the major or minor allele of that neighbour to remain constant with the following logic:
 - If the unknown region is tiny (<= 30 bases) and is greater in copy number than the neighbour, then hold the minor allele constant.
-- Else, find the nearest copy number region where one allele changed by more than 0.5 ploidy and hold constant the allele that did not change.
+- Else, find the nearest copy number region where one allele changed by more than 0.5 copy number and hold constant the allele that did not change.
 - Failing everything else, keep the minor allele constant.

-If there is neighbouring information on both sides of the unknown region, then the following rules apply to determine which allele ploidy to hold constant:
+If there is neighbouring information on both sides of the unknown region, then the following rules apply to determine which allele copy number to hold constant:
 - If the minimum copy number of the unknown region is significantly less (> 0.5) than the major allele of both sides, then keep the minor allele constant.
-- If both the major and minor allele of the neighbours are significantly different (> 0.5) but the minor allele of one matches the major allele of the other ( < 0.5) then choose the matching allele ploidy as the constant ploidy.
+- If both the major and minor allele of the neighbours are significantly different (> 0.5) but the minor allele of one matches the major allele of the other ( < 0.5) then choose the matching allele copy number as the constant copy number.
 - Else, if the major allele of the neighbours is significantly different keep the minor allele constant.
 - Else, if the minor allele of the neighbours is significantly different keep the major allele constant.
 - Else, if the unknown region is tiny (<= 30 bases), and is greater in copy number than the neighbour with the largest number of BAF observations, then hold constant that neighbours minor allele.